January 11, 2023

 Examples of Great Company Culture

-Zappos – You can’t discuss company culture without discussing Zappos.
+You can’t discuss company culture without discussing Zappos.
 Zappos is an online shoe and accessory retailer.
 Most of the jobs are call center jobs, which typically have a high turnover rate and low employee satisfaction.
 Most call centers have a 30-45% employee turnover rate.
 Zappos has an 18-20% turnover rate.
 The job is basically identical, and the pay is also average for that type of work.
-So how does Zappos retain 10-25% more employees than the average call center?
+So, how does Zappos retain 10-25% more employees than the average call center?

 They have created an amazing company culture.
 They take such pride in their culture that they offer a $2,000 bonus to employees to quit after the first couple of weeks.
 Only 2-3% of employees take the $2,000 quit bonus.
 Zappos has ten exceptional core values.
 They are not just words on a wall; they LIVE by these values and instill them in their employees.
 They even publish a culture book you can order full of how they live these core values.
 The employees themselves write the book.
 You should go to their website and order the book.

-Google – You can’t discuss company culture without mentioning Google.
-Google set the bar with company culture and thinking outside the box to create an environment that attracts the best team.
-Some of the few things that Google does includes free meals, employee trips & parties, gyms, a dog-friendly environment, and much more.
-They also open up management meetings/presentations to all employees.
-Am I saying you should allow your employees to sit on medicine balls and have a massage parlor in the back?
 No, not necessarily.
 What works for you and your team isn’t the same for every company.
 But what if you DID bring in a masseuse for the day to give some quick massages on employees’ 10-minute breaks?
 What if you DID allow employees more ownership and participation in meetings and decisions?
 What if you DID plan some employee trips and parties?
 These things don’t have to cost much money to create a fun culture that will attract and retain employees.

-Facebook: Facebook offers a lot of similar perks to Google.
+Facebook offers a lot of similar perks to Google.
 They have free food and a focus on communication and teamwork.
 One of the features that stands out to me is their flexibility.
 I realize that in an entertainment center, you can’t offer flexible schedules….or can you?
 There are many scheduling programs where you can post a schedule, and it allows employees to trade their shifts.
 Taking the time to cross-train your team and allow them to trade and cover their shifts will give them more flexibility and a better work-life balance.

 Conclusion